Mitch Canham: Coaching career

 Canham was named the manager of the Clinton LumberKings for the 2016 season.
 In 2017 and 2018, Canham was the manager of the Modesto Nuts.
 Canham managed the Arkansas Travelers for the first half of the 2019 season before resigning.

-On June 13, 2019, Canham was named the head coach for the Oregon State.
+On June 13, 2019, Canham was named the head coach for the Oregon State Beavers.
 In July 2022, he signed a contract extension with the Beavers through the 2029 season.

 Head coaching record

 Personal life

 Canham's mother died while he was a freshman in college.
 His younger brother, Dustin Canham, died in 2008 while serving with the United States Marines in Djibouti; the circumstances surrounding Dustin Canham's death received national attention based on a perceived cover up by the military and allegations that the death was due to hazing.

 Canham's great uncle, Major General Charles D. W. Canham, commanded the 29th Infantry Division's 116th Infantry Regiment during its D-Day landing on Omaha Beach, earning the Distinguished Service Cross for valor in combat.

 Canham and his wife, Marlis, have two children.